-Ionic is an open source source-development-kit used for developing mobile apps.
+Ionic is an open-source source-development-kit used for developing mobile apps.
 It was released in 2013 and has become a global platform in just 3 years.
 It is extremely popular and has been instrumental in the development of more than a million apps.
-There have been significant updated releases after the initial launch and web technology has since then evolved significantly.
+There have been significantly updated releases after the initial launch and web technology has since then evolved significantly.

 Why this list?

 This list is to place emphasis on the common mistakes which act as ready reckoners for developers which one can refer to and avoid the fundamental problems that hinder the building of a robust and scalable framework.

 Native Scrolling is enabled by default on Android since Ionic 1.2.
 Unfortunately, in the absence of events on iOS the “native scrolling” is not functional for the previous versions of the platform yet.